Interchange Fees And How To Understand Them Blog Header

 Regularly Review and Update Your Fee Structure

 Interchange fees are subject to change, as payment networks periodically update their fee schedules.
 It is crucial to stay informed about these changes and periodically review your fee structure to ensure you’re paying the most competitive rates available.
-This review process may involve renegotiating with your payment processor or exploring alternative options in the market to find the best fit for your business.
+This review process may involve renegotiating with your processor or exploring alternative options in the market to find the best fit for your business.

 Consider Surcharge Programs